 National Stalking Awareness Week 2023 is taking place from the 24th to the 28th of April.
 The theme this year is 'Standing Against Stalking: Supporting Young People', focusing on stalking amongst young people from the ages of 16 to 24 years.
 It is organised by the Suzy Lamplugh Trust, and supported by Paladin NSAS.
 You can get involved on social media by sharing resources and raising awareness of stalking. #StandingAgainstStalking #NSAW2023 read...

-Paladin assists high risk victims of stalking throughout England and Wales.
-A number of Independent Stalking Advocacy Caseworkers (ISACs) ensure high risk victims of stalking are supported and that a coordinated community response is developed locally to keep victims and their children safe.
+Paladin NSAS is a trauma-informed service established in 2013, to assist high risk victims of stalking in England and Wales.
+Our unique trained team of accredited Independent Stalking Advocacy Caseworkers (ISACs) ensure that high risk victims of stalking are supported and that a coordinated community response is developed locally to keep victims and their children safe.